Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Event reconstruction

 The reconstruction of hadronically decaying $\tau$-leptons is based on information from tracks in the ID and three-dimensional clusters in the EM and hadronic calorimeters.
 The $\tau$-lepton reconstruction algorithm is seeded by jets reconstructed from topological clusters of energy deposits in the calorimeter and uses a looser requirement of $\pt>10\,\GeV$ and $|\eta|<2.5$.
 The reconstructed energies of the hadronically decaying $\tau$-lepton candidates are corrected from the local hadron topocluster scale to the $\tau$-lepton energy scale, which is calibrated based on simulation and in situ measurements using $Z \rightarrow \tau \tau$ decays~\cite{ATLAS-CONF-2017-029}.
 Hadronically decaying $\tau$-lepton candidates are required to have one or three associated charged-particle tracks (prongs) and the total electric charge of those tracks must be $\pm 1$ times the electron charge.
 To improve the discrimination between hadronically decaying $\tau$-leptons and jets, electrons, or muons, multivariate algorithms are used~\cite{ATL-PHYS-PUB-2015-045}.
-A recurrent neural network discriminant is used to reject jets that do not originate from a hadronically decaying $\tau$-lepton with a ``medium'' or ``tight'' working point~\cite{ATL-PHYS-PUB-2019-033}.
+A recurrent neural network discriminant is used to reject jets that do not originate from a hadronically decaying $\tau$-lepton, with a ``medium'' or ``tight'' working point as described in Ref.\cite{ATL-PHYS-PUB-2019-033}.
+The medium (tight) working point has an efficiency of \percent{75} (\percent{60}) for 1-prong $\tau$-leptons and \percent{60} (\percent{45}) for 3-prong $\tau$-leptons, based on $\gamma^*\rightarrow \tau\tau$ MC simulation.
+The background rejection factor for the medium (tight) working point is 35 (70) for 1-prong $\tau$-leptons and 240 (700) for 3-prong $\tau$-leptons, based on dijet MC simulation.
 A boosted decision tree is used to discriminate 1-prong $\tau$-leptons against electrons.
 This discriminant is built using information from the EM calorimeter and the tracking detector.
 This requirement has about \percent{95} efficiency, and a rejection factor from 10 to 50 depending on the $\eta$ range.
 The $\tau$-leptons are required to have $\pt > 20\,\GeV$ and $\vert\eta\vert < 2.47$, and must lie outside the transition region between the barrel and endcap calorimeters ($1.37 < |\eta| < 1.52$).

 The MC simulation is corrected for differences in the efficiencies of the $\tau$-lepton identification at both trigger and reconstruction level between data and simulation.
 For hadronically decaying $\tau$-leptons originating from prompt gauge boson decays, the corrections are calculated with a \textit{tag-and-probe} method in a sample of $Z \rightarrow \tau \tau$ events where one $\tau$-lepton decays hadronically and the other leptonically into a muon and two neutrinos~\cite{PERF-2013-06}.